chrispasakarnis/http-to-s3/README.md

 Advanced examples:

-Post a body to the URL and stream the results to S3
+Post a body to the URL, stream the results to S3, and log upload progress
 ```
 const HttpToS3 = require("http-to-s3");
 const httpS3Client = new HttpToS3();